jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Stats for Video SEO

-That video also linked to the SEO doc page, which had a more in-depth screencast and answers to frequently asked questions.
+That video also linked to the Video SEO doc page, which had a more in-depth screencast and answers to frequently asked questions.

 Overnight, those emails disappeared.
-I promise you I am not exaggerating.

 This is what the stats looked like for that video after a few weeks.
 Over two thousand views, and almost 30 hours of video watched.